Each field in AS.form is represented by an AS.form.field object.

 Can be interpolated, see notes about interpolation.

-the field won’t be reported in form data if empty.
+Boolean: if evaluated to true the field won’t be reported in form data if empty.

-Integer: tab number the field belongs to, in case of position:"tabs"
+Integer: tab number the field belongs to, in case of position:"tabs".

 See: Fields positioning